Skip to main content

 const changes = user.getChanges();

-console.log(changes.for("Comment").hasCreates()); // true
+console.log(changes.of("Comment").hasCreates()); // true

-console.log(changes.for("Comment").hasUpdates()); // true
+console.log(changes.of("Comment").hasUpdates()); // true

-console.log(changes.for("Like").hasCreates()); // true
+console.log(changes.of("Like").hasCreates()); // true

 Cascading Deletes